Lauren Alaina Has A Ring On It, Country Singer Announces Engagement To Alex Hopkins

 — Lauren Alaina (@Lauren_Alaina) July 21, 2018

 Alex Hopkins is getting his feet wet in modeling and acting.
 Alaina dished that there are a few commercials that he had been working on.
-Her fiance also walked down the runway doing a fashion show earlier this month.
+Her fiancé also walked down the runway doing a fashion show earlier this month.
 It sounds like he is well on his way to making it in the business.
 Of course, he is always there to support Lauren in her music career as well.

 The “Road Less Traveled” singer will be on hand to play host, along with Jon Pardi, for the 12th annual ACM Honors event this year taking place on August 22 at Nashville’s Ryman Auditorium.
 She will also be performing that night.